 Editing can take place on many different levels.
 In fact, the Editors’ Association of Canada outlines 12 different editing tasks.
 Book publishers generally describe five different levels of editing.
 For our purposes, we really only need to distinguish between the three discussed here: proofreading, copyediting, and editing.

 In most cases, the best solution to your editing needs is to find a writer who can do all three.
 Before the digital age, several people performed these functions.
 Publications hired proofreaders, copy editors, content editors, and substantive editors to perform different tasks.
-In the fast pace world in which we now live, time and expense demand that the same person perform all these functions.
+In the fast pace world in which we now live, time, and expense demand that the same person performs all these functions.

 Unfortunately, not every writer can do it all.
-Some have an eagle eye for copy editing, but don’t have a feel for the whole picture.
-Others are great substantive editors, but aren’t as detail oriented.
-Make sure to choose the right editor, and make sure the editor knows which function you want performed.
+Some have an eagle eye for copy editing but don’t have a feel for the whole picture.
+Others are great substantive editors but aren’t as detail-oriented.
+Make sure to choose the right editor, and make sure the editor knows which function you want to be performed.
 Start with a clear view of the task at hand and you will enjoy greater copywriting success.

 History of Proofreading and Editing

 A little history, proofreading originally came from looking at proofs, actual typeset copy, prior to its being printed.
 Prior to the development of In Design and earlier page composition software, typesetting was a manual process.
 At one time, metal type was actually bound together in forms that were placed into presses.
 Later, printers developed phototypesetting.
 This process still involves physical manipulation.
 Text was typeset in columns or galleys, which was then cut and pasted to fit the page.
 Making text changes once the page was typeset involved considerable expense, and so editors would avoid substantive changes at this point.